Fire forces evacuation of 600 homes in Florida Panhandle

 PANAMA CITY, Fla.
-(AP) — Residents in 600 homes in the Florida Panhandle were evacuated as a wildfire destroyed two houses and damaged 12 others, in an area that has spent the past three years recovering from the devastation of Hurricane Michael, officials said Saturday.
+(AP) — Residents of 600 Florida Panhandle homes were evacuated as a wildfire destroyed two houses and damaged 12 others in an area that has spent the past three years recovering from the devastation of Hurricane Michael, officials said Saturday.

 “This is not a surprise,” DeSantis said.